Effective Ways to resolve workplace conflicts

 - R = Reflection – feedback on the essence of what is being said.

-To elucidate further, successful conflict management needs a “listening” ear and an emphatic heart.
+Successful conflict management needs a “listening” ear and an emphatic heart to elucidate further.
 The Conflict Manager is, as it were, a neutral broker and cannot take sides; if done, a bias is created in favor of one or the other.

 Indispensable Roadmap for Managing Conflict

 The strategy for clarifying the situation may differ from person to person.
-But there is no reason whatsoever to “short circuit” the need to understand impartially and clarify the situation with all parties to the conflict.
+But there is no reason to “short circuit” the need to understand impartially and clarify the situation with all parties to the conflict.
 Preconceived bias for or against is a strict NO-NO. Set definite ground rules.
-Each party to the conflict needs to treat the other with respect and agreement to listen denotes a sincere effort to understand the others’ viewpoint.
+Each party to the conflict needs to treat the other with respect, and agreement to listen denotes a sincere effort to understand the others’ viewpoint.
 Each states the problem and their perceived solution.
 Personal targeting is strictly not permissible.
-Each participant restates, in a summarized format, their viewpoint to emphasize that all participants are clear about what is being said.
+Each participant restates their viewpoint in a summarized format to emphasize that all participants are clear about what is being said.
 A final summation from the Conflict Manager is important.
 Brainstorming a solution would be the next step.
 Discuss positively and without rancor the various options on hand.

 2. Establish a common ground:

 Having clarified the conflict situation in-depth and with understanding, the common ground needs to be worked out with the parties to the conflict.
-In building common ground, process and established practices at the workplace may need to be re-examined to ascertain if they, at all, need “tweaking.”
+In building common ground, processes and established practices at the workplace may need to be re-examined to ascertain if they need “tweaking.”
 This is important since this common ground needs to be in the interests of all concerned – individuals and the corporate entity.

 3. Discuss ways and means to agree to uphold common ground